demisto/content/Packs/AzureKubernetesServices/Integrations/AzureKubernetesServices/AzureKubernetesServices_description.md

    6. Save the instance.

 ### Testing authentication and connectivity
-If you are using Device Code Flow or Authorization Code Flow, for testing your authentication and connectivity to the Azure Kubernetes Services service run the ***!azure-devops-auth-test*** command.
+If you are using Device Code Flow or Authorization Code Flow, for testing your authentication and connectivity to the Azure Kubernetes Services service run the ***!azure-ks-auth-test*** command.
 If you are using Client Credentials Flow, click **Test** when you are configuring the instance.